SaTT (SATT) Price Hits $0.0028 on Major Exchanges

 Buying and Selling SaTT

 It is usually not currently possible to purchase alternative cryptocurrencies such as SaTT directly using U.S. dollars.
-Investors seeking to acquire SaTT should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SaTT using one of the exchanges listed above.
+Investors seeking to trade SaTT should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SaTT using one of the exchanges listed above.

 Receive News & Updates for SaTT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SaTT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.